jakewhelan/real-time-freedom-edition/README.md

-# Real Time
+# Real Time - FREEDOM EDITION!

-A mod for the Cities: Skylines game.
-Adjusts the time flow in the game to make it more real.
+A mod for the Cities: Skylines game, now with less social justice!

-**Real Time** makes the game way more real and more challenging!
+Adjusts the time flow in the game to make it more real. **Real Time** makes the game way more real and more challenging!

+## Installation
+1. Download the latest mod binaries from the Github [releases](https://github.com/jakewhelan/real-time-freedom-edition/releases) section
+2. Extract everything into a folder named `real-time-nosteam` in your Cities: Skylines mod folder at `%localappdata%\Colossal Order\Cities_Skylines\Addons\Mods`
+3. The full path should look like `%localappdata%\Colossal Order\Cities_Skylines\Addons\Mods\real-time-nosteam\RealTimeNoSteam.dll` (plus the other files in the .zip)
+4. Run the game
+5. Enjoy having the freedom to buy the game anywhere you like

 ## Key Features
 ### Time flow